 Autonomous vehicles could have endless benefits for our society but only if their adoption is coupled with proper planning and implementation.
 As regulators rewrite the rules of the road, we’re keeping a close eye on this new frontier and using a cross-disciplinary approach to pave the way for our clients to navigate new laws and reap the benefits of new opportunities.

-Los Angeles real estate partner Justin Thompson is quoted in this article about how autonomous vehicles will impact building developments and urban planning.
+Los Angeles Office Managing Partner Justin Thompson is quoted in this article, discussing how the increasing prevalence of autonomous vehicles will affect zoning regulations, parking counts and urban development.

 Office Managing Partner, Los Angeles